About R3

 The outcomes have the potential to help improve simulations for the motorsport industry, as well as the wider motor and tyre industries.
 Techniques can be used to improve vehicle performance and as an asset management tool for racetrack operators.
 The findings also offer an opportunity to improve the safety of motorsport events by better understanding racetrack surface characteristics.

-Dr Campbell Waddell has over ten years’ experience working with road and airport surfaces.
+Dr Campbell Waddell has over fifteen years’ experience working with road and airport surfaces.
 While studying for his doctorate, he worked for Findlay Irvine Ltd who manufacture GripTester.
 Part of this role was to be the product expert and involved technical support, development of techniques, training users and representing at conferences and on technical committees.

 Dr David Woodward